schnerring/schnerring.github.io/content/blog/checking-out-code-committed-within-the-same-github-actions-workflow-run/index.md

 The diagram illustrates a possible race condition that can occur when using the dirty fixes above.
 In this context, an `OOPSIE` is another commit being pushed _right between_ the execution of the `update-changelog` and `publish` jobs.
-We could end up with a discrepancy between the changelog and what is being published.
-While this is more unlikely to happen when working solo, it can certainly occur on busy branches.
+This means, that we could end up with a discrepancy between the changelog and what is published.
+While this is more unlikely to happen when working on your own, it can certainly happen on busy branches.

 ## The Solution